Stockbridge, Edinburgh: Notable streets and buildings

 The eastern route into Stockbridge is marked by the local landmark, St Stephen's Church.
 This stands at the north end of St Vincent Street, its tower visible from the first New Town on the higher slope to the south.
 Originally intended to stand in the centre of Circus Place, it was redesigned and squeezed into its current restricted site on ground which falls sharply at the southern edge of the Silvermills area.
 It was designed by the architect William Playfair in 1827.
 It is unusual for its main church being raised by a storey, accessed by a tall but relatively narrow flight of steps at its frontage.
 Its clock pendulum is the longest in Europe.
+It is now a theatre and performance venue.

 The church stands at the eastern end of St Stephen Street, a curving Georgian street of inhabited basement flats with ground floors accommodating a series of antique shops, bars and offices.
 A small spur on its north side, St Stephen Place, leads to the old Stockbridge Market, of which the original entrance archway still stands.
+Opposite St Stephen's is St Vincent's Episcopal Church.

 Parallel to St Stephen Street, to the south, lies Circus Lane, a mews lane, integrating both old and new buildings.
+Circus Lane was once used as a service street to keep coaches and horses.

 The main road through Stockbridge is Raeburn Place, a street of mixed character, with numerous small shops at ground-floor level.
 The link from this street to the New Town is via Deanhaugh Street and North West Circus Place.

 Saunders Street, south of the bridge, was built in 1974 as part of a slum clearance programme.
 The medical centre to its east is part of the same scheme.

 Gloucester Lane marks the line of the medieval road from the village to St Cuthbert's Church at the west end of Princes Street.
 One building close to the Stockbridge end, predates the New Town.
 It is a merchant's house built about 1790 from the stones of demolished buildings in the Old Town and was the birthplace of the painter David Roberts, who worked as a scene painter at Edinburgh's Theatre Royal and later London's Covent Garden.

 Leslie Place, dating from the late Victorian period, joins the village to the western sections of the New Town: St Bernards Crescent; Carlton Street; Danube Street, Ann Street and Dean Terrace.
 To the north of this is a less formal area of narrower streets: Dean Street; Cheyne Street; Raeburn Street and Dean Park Street.